lugobots/protos/Readme.md

 See the auto-generated [Documentation](./doc/docs.md) to learn all services and methods.

+## Generating proto files

+The script `generate-protos.sh` will generate the proto files for you in different programming languages.

+This script relies on the Docker image `lugobots/proto-gen` to create the proto files from inside a containers, thus you won't need to install other dependencies in your machine.

 ## Services served by the Game Server

 ### Game [See Methods](./doc/docs.md#game)